 Cologne is home to one of the oldest and most vibrant gay communities in Germany.
 The annual celebration, Cologne Pride, is one of the largest gay and lesbian events in the country.

 Highlights of the festivities include a colorful pride parade with more than 120 floats marching through the historic center of the city.
 Parties, panel discussions, and a street festival complete the weekend.

-During the 30 Years War as many small towns were ravaged, Dinkelsbühl was saved by its children.
+During the 30 Years War, as many small towns were ravaged, Dinkelsbühl was saved by its children.
 They pleaded before a Swedish colonel and effectively saved the historic town from destruction.

 The festival retells the town's story and traditionally dressed children are given bright bags of sweets during a joyful procession.
 Adults also put on traditional dress and carry flowers to celebrate their beautiful town.

-Every summer, Berliners raise their rainbow flags to celebrate Christopher Street Day with a spectacular Gay Pride Parade.
+Every summer, Berliners raise their rainbow flags to celebrate Christopher Street Day (CSD) with a spectacular Gay Pride Parade.

 The festivities take place in the heart of Berlin and ends by looping around the Siegessäule (Victory Column or "Golden Else") in the Tiergarten — a city landmark that has become a symbol for gay Berlin.
 The park holds sunbathing nudes throughout the warmer months, but on this day you can find naked people on the floats, dancing in the parade, and in the crowd.

 And it wouldn't be Berlin without countless debates and demonstrations.